reena-pasunuri/reena-pasunuri/README.md

 What I'm Currently Learning-

-✅ Playwright with TypeScript – Automating a demo applications ✅ Learning Cypress- I love to keep myself updated with latest tools and technologies ✅ Cloud-based performance testing – BlazeMeter & JMeter ✅ Expanding my GitHub portfolio – Adding new test automation projects
+✅ Playwright with TypeScript – Automating a demo applications ✅ Learning Cypress- I love to learn and keep myself updated with latest tools and technologies ✅ Cloud-based performance testing – BlazeMeter & JMeter ✅ Expanding my GitHub portfolio – Adding new test automation projects